maaz9898/Facial_features_extraction/README.md

 ## Libraries and frameworks

-After installation of IDE and package manager.
+This project was developed using Python 3.7.11.
-Open Command line and write a below line.
+After installation of IDE and package manager, open Command line and write a below line.
 ```bash
   pip install -r requirements.txt
 ```